Disappearance of Georgina Gharsallah: Background

+A Channel 4 TV documentary show investigated Gharsallah’s case in 2025.
+The investigation paid significant attention to Gharsallah’s associations in the Brighton area.
+She had worked for a time in a kebab shop, then-owned and used as a front by an Albanian crime family.
+This family reportedly supplied Class A drugs in the Brighton and Worthing area.
+The family gang enjoyed a reputation for violence.
+Gharsallah appeared to be well-acquainted with members of this family.
+The father of her two children had also worked in the kebab shop.

 Disappearance

 Last known movements

-Gharsallah left her mother's house on Wednesday 7 March 2018 at around 9:30am.
-She told her mother that she was having problems with her mobile phone and that she would visit a phone store to seek advice.
-She also stated that she would visit the Jobcentre Plus in Worthing town centre and would meet her father later in the morning.
-She asked for and received a small loan from her mother to repair the phone.
-She was recorded on CCTV at around 9:50am entering the nearby Clifton Food and Wine shop in Clifton Road, Worthing.
-The shop manager would later state that Gharsallah had asked him for help with her phone and that he had directed her to a speciality phone store.
-Gharsallah left the shop and that was the last certain sighting of her.
-She did not visit the local Jobcentre and did not keep her appointment with her father.
-There is no record or recollection of her entering any of the phone stores in Worthing that day.
-Subsequent tracking of her mobile phone indicated its last use at 3am on the day and that it had left the network shortly after 11:30am while still connected to a local mast in Worthing.
+Gharsallah left her mother's house on Wednesday, 7 March 2018 at around 09:30.
+She told her mother that she was having problems with her mobile phone and that she would visit a phone shop to seek advice.
+She also said that she would visit the Jobcentre Plus in Worthing town centre and would meet her father later in the morning.
+She asked for and received a small loan from her mother to pay for having her phone repaired.
+She was recorded on CCTV at around 09:50 entering the nearby Clifton Food and Wine shop in Clifton Road, Worthing.
+The shop manager would later recall that Gharsallah had asked him for help with her phone and that he had directed her to a specialist phone shop.
+This would be the last confirmed sighting of Gharsallah.
+She did not visit the local Jobcentre as planned and did not keep her appointment with her father.
+There is no record or recollection of her entering any of the phone shops in Worthing that day.
+Subsequent tracking of her mobile phone indicated its last use at 03:00 on the day and that it had left the network shortly after 11:30 while still connected to a local mast in Worthing.
 It never reconnected to the network.
-Gharsalla's bank accounts and bank cards were never used again.
+Gharsallah's bank accounts and bank cards have not been used since.

 Reported missing

-Andrea was not initially disturbed when Gharsallah did not return to her house later that day.
-She assumed that Gharsallah had either had gone to stay with friends or had returned to her ex-partner.
+Andrea was not initially disturbed when Gharsallah did not return to her house later that day since she was familiar with her daughter's lifestyle.
+She assumed that Gharsallah had either gone to stay with friends or had returned to her ex-partner.
 It was only the following week that Andrea became alarmed.
 Gharsallah failed to make arrangements to host her two sons for the weekend as was normal.
-Her ex-partner telephoned to say that he had not heard from Gharsallah for some days and was concerned about her.
+Her ex-partner telephoned to say that he had not heard from Gharsallah for several days and was concerned about her.
 Andrea spent several days attempting to contact her daughter without success.
-She finally contacted Sussex Police on Saturday 17 March 2018 to report Gharsallah as a missing person.
+She contacted Sussex Police on Saturday, 17 March 2018 to report Gharsallah as a missing person.